Turtles at the Bottom 🐢

 Energy

-To calculate \(U\) we could theoretically sum each particle’s energy, but thermodynamics is about analyzing large systems using a small number of macroscopic variables, ignoring underlying microstates.
-When thermodynamics was developed no one actually knew what matter was made of, so such a sum wasn’t an option, but the thermodynamic definition of \(U\) still existed, and that’s what we use here.
-In particular, the first law of thermodynamics describes energy flow and says that internal energy changes through just two mechanisms: heat \(Q\) and work \(W\)
+To calculate \(U\) for a system, we could theoretically sum all its particle energies, but thermodynamics is about analyzing large systems using a small number of macroscopic variables, ignoring underlying particles, so we’d like to use a different method.
+Besides, when thermodynamics was invented no one knew what matter was made of, so such a sum wasn’t an option, yet a thermodynamic definition of \(U\) was developed and it’s what we’ll use here.

 Work